ricpote/moddedmindustry/SE202526/Milestone3/UserStory1/README.md

    •	A new scoreboard entry appears:
 Name – Wave 4

-###Test 4:Replace Lower With Higher Score
+### Test 4:Replace Lower With Higher Score

-Goal:Ensure a player´s weak score is replace when they later acheive a stronger one.
+- Goal:Ensure a player´s weak score is replace when they later achieve a stronger one.
 Steps:

-	- 1.Acheive Wave ex:5.
+	- 1.Achieve Wave ex:5.

 	- 2.See it in ScoreBoard.

 	- 3.Start a new Weekly Challenge

-	 -4.Acheive Wave >first wave ex:6
+	 -4.Achieve Wave >first wave ex:6

 	 -5.See the ScoreBoard.